nickjj/ansible-playbooks/rails-basic/README.md

 A way to manage your rails processes.
 This is more complicated than it appears at first glance because each rails app is very different.
 You may have sidekiq while I do not.
 Perhaps you're using unicorn while I'm using puma.
 There's many combinations.

 One thing is for sure, the process actions will be coded with SystemV (`/etc/init.d`) and then monitored with monit.
-I just have not yet had the time to think of a way to set it all up where people can control and monitor arbitrary processes in an easy way.
+I have not had the time to think of a way to set it all up where people can control and monitor arbitrary processes in an easy way.
 If anyone wants to discuss this then feel free to open a ticket.

 ## License